Life Lines

 Step 1

-Get reliever inhaler
+Get a reliever inhaler,

 Step 3 (Medication not working)